Also known as: Preauricular tag and Preauricular pit

 - Does the child respond normally to sounds?

-Skin tags and pits just in front of the opening of the outside (external) ear are commonly seen in newborn infants.
+Skin tags and pits just in front of the opening of the ear are common in newborn infants.

 When to Contact a Medical Professional